 Instead of laying down blanket rules, which can feel arbitrary and authoritarian, open up about why you want the office to adopt this way of being.
 At the end of the day, we all want a space where everyone can work and be their best selves.
 Play this up when you address your team so that it feels like you're setting a collective standard, as opposed to an individual one.

 "Be as explicit as you can, but also let it be an open discussion.
-That's part of good management," adds Senning.
+That's part of good management and will result in easier adoption by all of office etiquette," adds Senning.

 Prime people for awkward conversations

-That said, some etiquette faux pas are best handled one on one.
+Some office etiquette faux pas are best handled one-on-one.
 Say, for example, the issue at hand has to do with personal hygiene, or someone routinely leaving garbage around the office, or a particular employee who makes loud and frequent personal calls.
-Talking about it privately, in a way that's not embarrassing for them, is your best bet.
+Talking about the office etiquette issue privately, in a way that's not embarrassing for them, is your best bet.

 "Embarrassment can be a really hard thing to navigate emotionally, and it can take attention away from the thing you want to keep the attention on, which is fixing the problem and helping that person be better at their job," says Senning.